GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 ## Describe a function

-Selecting a function displays its events and a few fields at the top.
+Selecting a function displays its events and a few fields on the top:

 * **Function type** - actions and conditions can be used in [events](/gdevelop5/events/) and expressions can be used in formulas.
-* **Full name** - The name displayed in the list of actions (or conditions, or expressions).
+* **Full name** - the name displayed in the list of actions (or conditions, or expressions).
-* **Group name** - A title to group actions in lists.
+* **Group name** - a title to group actions in lists.
-* **Description** - To explain to extension users what the action does and how to use it.
+* **Description** - it explains to extension users what the action does and how to use it.
-* **Sentence** - This one is specific to actions and conditions.
-It's the sentence displayed in the events.
+* **Sentence** - the sentence displayed in the events (specific to actions and conditions).

-Parameters can be inserted in the sentence by writing `_PARAMx_` between underscores where `x` must be replaced by the parameter number (starting from 1).
+Parameters can be inserted in a sentence by writing `_PARAMx_` between underscores where `x` must be replaced by the parameter number (starting from 1).

 ![](pasted/20221118-093605.png)

 ## Add parameters

-Function parameters let extension user give some values that can be used by the function events.
+Function parameters let extension users give some values that can be used by the function events.

 They can be added from the **Parameter** tab.
 Each of them requires: